ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/patterns/template.md

 We suggest using [ember-cli-deploy-git](https://github.com/ef4/ember-cli-deploy-git) to deploy your dummy app to GitHub Pages.
 After following the installation instructions, you'll run `ember deploy production` to deploy your docs application to github pages.

+Once you get the first build working, let's set up Travis to deploy everytime you commit to master.

+First, go to Travis and enable.

 [ Explain how to get this behavior automatic on master push ].

 ## Miscellaneous